MicrosoftDocs/minecraft-creator/creator/Documents/EditorTutorial.md

 This tutorial is intended to guide you through creating an Editor project, using each tool, and then exporting the project as a world that can be opened in Minecraft.
 It is also meant to familiarize you with the keyboard shortcuts.

 > [!IMPORTANT]
-> Just like we add features to the Minecraft game from time to time (like new biomes), Minecraft Editor is still under development.
+> Just like we add features to the Minecraft game from time to time, Minecraft Editor is still under development.
 > It could change from time to time as we get feedback from creators like you.

 --------